 The measurement geographies are described in more detail in chapter 2.
-Appendix 1D contains a matrix of measures by measurement geographies in the study.
+Appendix 1D contains a matrix of measures by measurement geographies in the original TCWS research though later projects have used different groups of measures (described in the LEAN-GIS protocols).

-1.9 Creating the Initial Focus/Context Area Study Geography for the Twin Cities Walking Study
+1.9 Creating the Initial Focus/Context Area Study Geography for the Twin Cities Walking Study to replicate our approach.

-This section explains the key decisions we made in creating the study geography for the Twin Cities Walking Study.
-This is important to include for two reasons.
-First, some people may wish to replicate our approach.
 Second, even if study teams choose a quite different strategy for selecting areas to study, understanding the scheme used in the Twin Cities Walking Study provides useful background to this list of protocols.
 More detail about how we did the actual work to select the focus and context areas is described in a protocol in chapter 2.